BogdanWrobel/wallpaperer/README.md

 ## How to use
-Set execution of the attached VBS script using Windows Task Scheduler to run on user login and every hour (or more often, if you prefer); just make sure to set _Start in..._ property to the path where `wallpaperer.ps1` is located.
+Set execution of `run.vba` script using Windows Task Scheduler to run on user login and every hour (or more often, if you prefer); just make sure to set _Start in..._ property to the path where `wallpaperer.ps1` is located.